 To the extent additional funds are necessary to meet our long-term liquidity needs as we continue to execute our business strategy, we anticipate that they will be obtained through the incurrence of additional indebtedness, additional equity financings or a combination of these potential sources of funds; however, such financing may not be available on favorable terms, or at all.
-In particular, the widespread COVID-19 pandemic has resulted in, and may continue to result in, significant disruption of global financial markets, reducing our ability to access capital.
+In particular, the repercussions from the COVID 19 pandemic, as well as the war between Russia and the Ukraine, has resulted in, and may continue to result in, significant disruption of global financial markets, reducing our ability to access capital.
 If we are unable to raise additional funds when desired, our business, financial condition and results of operations could be adversely affected.

-For the year to date in 2022, we have incurred substantial costs and expenses to build our infrastructure and prepare for growth, which included incurring legal and accounting fees in preparation for its IPO, which was completed in May 2022.
+For the nine months ended September 30, 2022, we have incurred substantial costs and expenses as we continued to build our infrastructure and prepare for growth, which included incurring legal, insurance and accounting fees in preparation for both the IPO and being a public company thereafter.

-Our revenues for the three and six months ended June 2022 increased by 1.8% and 8.2%, respectively, over revenues for the three and six months ended June 30, 2021, as product demand continued to rise, and as we made some progress in resolving supply shortages.
-In addition, backlog of customer open orders remained high, as of June 30, 2022 as we had a balance of \$4.0 million, compared to a balance of \$4.9 million as of June 30, 2021, representing a decrease of 17.6%, driven by faster delivery of delayed orders as we partially overcome supply chain shortages in 2022.
+Our revenues for the three months ended September 30, 2022 decreased by 5.2% and our revenues for the nine months ended September 30, 2022 increased by 5.0%, over revenues for the three and nine months ended September 30, 2021, respectively, as we increased product and service delivery to our customers and as we made some progress in resolving supply shortages.
+In addition, backlog of customer open orders remained high, as of September 30, 2022, as we had a balance of \$3.9 million, compared to a balance of \$5.1 million as of September 30, 2021, representing a decrease of 23.5%, driven by faster delivery of delayed orders as we continued to overcome supply chain shortages.